This document will help you to get familiar with JSON Custom Search API and its usage.

 See the Response data section of Using REST for more details.

 The data model is based on the OpenSearch 1.1 Specification.
-In addition to the standard OpenSearch properties, the JSON/Atom Custom Search API defines three custom properties and two custom query roles:
+In addition to the standard OpenSearch properties, the JSON Custom Search API defines two custom properties and two custom query roles:

 - Custom properties

 cx: The identifier of the custom search engine.